 If you would like to play a mission representing holding or closing the corridor, I suggest that you play either the Encirclement on page 21 of the Missions Pack or Bridgehead mission found on page 111 of the Flames Of War rulebook, with the Axis player defending and the Allied player attacking.

 The corridor is the life line for the defender.
 If it gets too narrow, the defender can’t move through it without coming under fire from both sides.
 So the defender attacks to widen the corridor.
 Of course, the enemy will counterattack from the edges.

-If you would like to recreate this situation, play the Pincer mission found on page 281 of the Flames Of War rulebook, with the Allied player defending and the Axis player attacking.
+If you would like to recreate this situation, play the Valley of Death mission found on page 45 of the Missions Pack, with the Allied player defending and the Axis player attacking.

 Rear Guard Actions